How does this medication work? What will it do for me?

 How should I use this medication?

 The dose of sevelamer carbonate depends on the amount of phosphorus that is present in the blood.
-The starting dose can range from 2.4 g to 4.8 g each day.
-Total daily doses of sevelamer carbonate is usually divided according to meal portions where higher doses of sevelamer carbonate are given with larger meals.
+The starting dose for adults can range from 2.4 g to 4.8 g each day.
+Total daily doses of sevelamer carbonate are usually divided according to meal portions where higher doses of sevelamer carbonate are given with larger meals.

 Your doctor may gradually increase the total daily dose of sevelamer carbonate according to the phosphorus level in your blood.
-Tablets should be taken immediately before meals or with meals.
+Sevelamer carbonate should be taken immediately before meals or with meals.
 Do not bite, chew, or break apart the tablet before swallowing.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.